couchbase/testrunner/doc/running-on-ec2.md

 You should see the Couchbase login screen.
 Use Administrator and password to login.

 h2.
+Join your nodes.

+Next, join your nodes together and rebalance them.

+h2.
 To SSH into your new node(s)

 Use...